Eleventh Hour (British TV series): Production

 When Eleventh Hour went into pre-production in April 2005, it raised considerable interest and media attention, both because of Stewart's involvement and the budget allocated to the series by ITV, which was reportedly around £4.5 million.
 Gallagher, himself a two-time writer for Doctor Who, made the distinction that Eleventh Hour will be "science-based," not science fiction or speculative fiction.

 Changing crew

 Material was added to the scripts by producer Simon Stephenson after the early episodes went into production, and creator Stephen Gallagher left his role on the series because of it.
 Gallagher claimed that the reason behind his departure was because his essentially "science-based crime-drama" had unwanted sci-fi material written into it without his consent.
-The subject matter and direction of the later stories appear to differ from synopsis that were originally announced in April 2005.
+The subject matter and direction of the later stories appear to differ from synopses that were originally announced in April 2005.

 Episodes

 Home media

 The complete series was released on Region 1 DVD on 26 September 2006.
 It was re-released on 24 May 2016 with new cover artwork, additional features and subtitles.